criogenox/D-Technical-Railway-Data-Viewer-from-SQLitedb/README.md

 <div align="justify">
   <p>

-> Dynamic creation of dock widget for displaying information related to a specified table.
+> Dynamic creation of dock widgets for displaying information related to a specified table.

 `Functionalities:`
 - Checks for existing docks with the same name to prevent duplicates.
-- Restoration of closed docks to its previous geometry, keep from of creating a new ones.
+- Restoration of closed docks to their previous geometry, while preventing the creation of new ones.

 > Handling view size fitting in response to several resizing events (including image initial loading).